u-boot/u-boot/doc/develop/expo.rst

 - Support unicode
 - Support curses for proper serial-terminal menus
 - Add support for large menus which need to scroll
+- Add support for reading and writing configuration settings with cedit

 ..
 Simon Glass <sjg@chromium.org>
 ..
 7-Oct-22